fluhus/snopher/index.md

 3. Python loads the shared library and accesses the exported function.

 # Primitive Input and Output

+Here we introduce some basic arguments and return values.

 Let's start with an example.